Understanding Vulvar Biopsy

 Why a vulvar biopsy is done

-A vulvar biopsy may be done if you have patches of skin on your vulva that look abnormal.
-This includes:
+A vulvar biopsy may be done if you have patches of skin on your vulva that look abnormal, such as:

-Areas of skin that are white, or turn white after a special acetic acid solution is applied
+Areas of skin that are white, or turn white after a special diluted vinegar-like solution is put on them

 Patches of skin that are red, pink, gray, brown, or bumpy